Criminal punishment in Edo-period Japan: Death penalty

-Serious crimes such as murder and arson were punished by death.
+Serious crimes such as murder, armed robbery and arson were punished by death.
 The Tokugawa shogunate maintained execution grounds for Edo at Kozukappara, Suzugamori, and Itabashi.

 Kozukappara, also known as Kotsukappara or Kozukahara, is currently located near the southwest exit of Tokyo's Minami-Senju Station.
 It is estimated that between 100,000 and 200,000 people were executed here.
 Only part of the site remains, located next to Emmeiji temple, partly buried under the rail tracks and under a more-recent burial ground.
 Archaeological and morphological research was done by Tokyo University on the skulls found buried here which confirmed the execution methods.

 Another notable one was located at Suzugamori in Shinagawa.
 Both sites are still sparsely commemorated in situ with memorial plaques and tombstones.

 The shogunate executed criminals in various ways: